911 Basics: Responding to a Heart Attack

 These may be symptoms of a heart attack.
 Not all of these warning signs occur in every

-attack.
-Seek immediate medical attention if any of these symptoms occur:
+Seek emergency medical attention right away if any of these symptoms occur:

 Uncomfortable pressure, fullness, squeezing, or pain in the center of the chest that